-A former Clandestine HUMINT Contractor for the Douglas Foundation, Tucker now serves as the Intelligence Oversight Official for Section 5105 Contracted Operations and is the Director of Tucker Global Initiatives, a specialized defense intelligence contract facilitator.
+A former Clandestine HUMINT Contractor for the Douglas Foundation, Tucker now serves as the Intelligence Oversight Official for Section 5105 Contracted Operations and is the Director of Tucker Global, a specialized contract facilitator.

 on multiple occasions.
 While in charge, Tucker implemented policies and procedures that increased overall proficiency and extended the long-term effectiveness of counter-drug operations.
 Those practices have since become Standard Operating Procedure for all Foundations worldwide.

 Tucker served as an Infiltration Specialist in the field, a type of clandestine